Menopause Management

 Systemic and local MHT

-For patients who have contraindications or prefer alternatives to hormone therapy, non-hormonal prescription therapies can be considered.
-(SOGC part A, Malaysian).
+For individuals who have contraindications or prefer alternatives to hormone therapy, non-hormonal prescription therapies can be considered.
 While these have shown efficacy in VMS relief, results vary with each option having their own adverse effects.
 It is important to flag that estrogen is still the most effective therapy for vasomotor symptom relief.

 Non-hormonal therapies include: